FederatedAI/FATE/cluster-deploy/README.md

   eggroll.resourcemanager.clustermanager.jdbc.password

-- Corresponding to the IP, port, nodemanager port, process tag, and port of the party clustermanager, the default is generally enough.
+- Corresponding to the IP, port, nodemanager port, process tag, and port of the party clustermanager.
+Usually the default value for the port should suffice.

   eggroll.resourcemanager.clustermanager.host